bensutherland/coregonus_mapcomp/README.md

 And we may integrate a higher density map from:
 - Chinook Salmon (McKinney et al. 201X)

----

 ### Obtain data from first salmonid genetic map comparison
 Download raw data for all species in the previous analysis from:
 https://www.dropbox.com/s/s5gbp1sak54cwdd/markers.csv?dl=0

-Put this file into `02_input_materials`, and then run the following R script:
+Put the downloaded file into `02_input_materials`, and run within R:
 `01_scripts/salmonid_maps_v1_subset.r`

-This will leave you with the species of interest from above in the file:
+To produce a combined input file for the species of interest from the previous analysis, within:
 `02_input_materials/data_v1_subset.csv`

 ### Obtain data from new maps
 Follow the instructions in `00_resources/data_sources.md`